 - You have taken a pill to help you get an erection within the past 24 hours (or within 72 hours for long-acting tadalafil) and you have chest pain.
 Do not take nitroglycerin.
 Make sure all the doctors you see know that you took this medicine.

 - You have erection problems that occur along with pain or difficulty with urination, a fever, or pain in the lower belly.

 - With any type of injury to the back, legs, buttocks, groin, penis, or testicles.

 - With other symptoms such as loss of hair, enlargement of the breasts, or backache.

 - With any change to the medicine you take.

-If your erection problem happens just now and then, there is no reason to call your doctor.
-If it happens often and upsets you or your partner, it is okay to call your doctor.
+If your erection problem happens just now and then, there's no reason to call your doctor.
+If it happens often and upsets you or your partner, it's okay to call your doctor.
 If an erection problem doesn't bother you or your partner, you may choose not to call your doctor.

-Watchful waiting means a "wait-and-see" approach.
+Watchful waiting is a wait-and-see approach.
 A single episode of an erection problem is often a temporary problem that is easy to reverse.
 Don't assume it will happen again.
 Try to forget about it, and expect a more successful experience the next time.
 If you or your partner is concerned about it, talk about the problem.
 Openly discuss your fears and anxieties.